karstenrowe/karstenrowe-one-page-framework/README.md

-# A one page skeleton web framework
+# A one-page skeleton web framework

 A simple aim; create a one page web project template.